KILTprotocol/docs/sdk/02_tutorial/05_issuer/03_issue_credential.md

 The [CTypeHUB](https://ctypehub.galaniprojects.de) is a repository of useful CTypes, but there are others.
 This tutorial uses a CType from [the test CTypeHUB](https://test.ctypehub.galaniprojects.de).
 You can also create your own CTypes.

-Fetch a CType using the `fetchFromChain` method, passing the `$id` of the CType you want to fetch.
+Futch a CType using the `fetchFromChain` method, passing the `$id` of the CType you want to fetch.

 ## Create and issue credential